Nonparametric tests of treatment effect homogeneity for policy-makers: Data analysis

 \section{Data analysis}

-We demonstrate our proposed methodology by analyzing data from the AIDS Clinical Trail Group (ACTG) Study 175 \citep{hammer1996trial}.
+We demonstrate our proposed methodology by analyzing data from the AIDS Clinical Trail Group (ACTG) Study 175 \citep{hammer1996trial}\footnote{The data are available at \url{https://archive.ics.uci.edu/dataset/890/aids+clinical+trials+group+study+175.}}.
 This was a randomized trial which compared treatments for human immunodeficiency virus type I (HIV) in an adult population with CD4 count between 200 to 500 per cubic millimeter.
 The following treatments were considered: goal of comparing monotherapy with zidovudine ($A = 0$) versus monotherapy with didanosine, combination therapy with zidovudine and didnosine, or combination therapy with zidovudine and zalcitabine ($A = 1$).
 Our analysis studies the effect of the treatment on the composite outcome of occurrence of a fifty percent decline in the CD4 cell count, development of the acquired immunodeficiency syndrome (AIDS), or death.
 We treat the outcome as a binary indicator of the event occurring within two years.
 After omitting from the sample study participants for whom events were censored before two years, we retained a sample of $n = 1,938$.

 We assess quantitative and qualitative heterogeneity using weight, age, and baseline $\log_{10}$ CD4 count.
 For visualization purposes, crude parametric estimates and pointwise 95\% confidence intervals for the CATE curves, given each covariate, are obtained by regressing $Y(2A - 1)$ on a given covariate in a finite-dimensional cubic spline model.
-Quantitative and qualitative tests for heterogeneity are preformed using Approach 1.
-Results are presented in Figure \ref{fig:actg}.
-There is no evidence of quantitative heterogeneity depending on age (p = 0.47) or baseline CD4 count (p = 0.44), though there is modest evidence for quantitative heterogeneity by weight (p = .036).
+Quantitative and qualitative tests for heterogeneity are preformed using Approach 1; see Figure \ref{fig:actg} for results.
+There is no evidence of quantitative heterogeneity depending on age (p = 0.479) or baseline CD4 count (p = 0.561), though there is modest evidence for quantitative heterogeneity by weight (p = 0.017).
+We also performed a simultaneous test for quantitative heterogeneity using the linear threshold rule approach described in the Supplementary Materials.
+This test yielded no significant evidence for heterogeneity (p = 0.285).
 We find no evidence of qualitative heterogeneity using any covariate, though this is unsurprising as qualitative heterogeneity is difficult to detect in the absence of very strong signal.
+We observed similar results when performing a simultaneous test using linear threshold rules (p = 0.999).